The “Continental Divide”: Why Organizations Must Focus on What Unites Us Rather Than What Divides

 Arriving in the United States in 1991 as an 11-year old girl from a country just freed from communistic binds, I was literally a fish out of water.
 Beginning middle school in a foreign country brought forth struggles beyond my then-wild-eyed imagination.
 Surprisingly, however, despite the language barrier and differences in cultural mores, I was able to build strong connections and establish trust amongst the mosaic of a community that was my youth.
 These connections were purely seeded in our shared experiences as humans.
 And although we were young, our parents and adult figures of influence nurtured and rewarded our mutual acceptance.

-As described in the 2015 book “Analyzing the Cultural Diversity of Consumers in the Global Marketplace,” a strong global brand requires more than glocalization.
+As described in the 2015 book “Analyzing the Cultural Diversity of Consumers in the Global Marketplace,” a strong global brand requires more than globalization.
 It requires “maintaining a continuous relationship with buyers and users.”
-To make savvy and relevant decisions across global markets, organizations must find worth—and strategies—beyond glocalization.
+To make savvy and relevant decisions across global markets, organizations must find worth—and strategies—beyond globalization.
 Not only must they need to understand and honor cultural behaviors, rituals, values and hierarchical systems, but learn to build trust through commonalities…and mutual authenticity.

 Airbnb founder Brian Chesky speaks to this very notion in his “one less stranger” social movement launched in 2015.
 By cultivating the ties that bind—and making decisions based on what is good about, and for, the relationship—organizations must stand and take note.
 Further supporting this notion is Columnist Jordan Kretchmer’s article, inspiring loyalty and setting themselves apart from the competition, which illustrates the value of connecting with all people to deposit value to the vast ocean of humanity.